Termination of Proceedings (Including Discontinuance)

 - the reasons why the case has been discontinued.

-Very occasionally a defendant is charged with an offence by the police and the court has not been told of the charge at the time the CPS decides to discontinue.
-In these situations it is appropriate to send a written notice to the defendant only.
-The defendant has no right to revive the proceedings, and no right to his/her costs.
+When a case has been discontinued under section 23(4) of the Prosecution of Offences Act 1985, because the court has not been told of the charge at the time of discontinuance, it is appropriate to send a written notice to the defendant only.
+In these circumstances the defendant has no right to revive the proceedings, and no right to his/her costs.
 The two paragraphs dealing with those matters in the defendant's notice can therefore be deleted.

 Informing the prison where the defendant is detained should be done initially by telephone and confirmed in writing by letter or fax.
 It is not usually necessary to telephone if only some of the offences for which the defendant is remanded in custody are being discontinued.